uncbiag/InverseConsistency/training_scripts/cvpr_clean/README.md

 each task will use model def in cvpr_network.py, training process in ../../src/icon_registration/train.py:train_batchfunction

-write data loader "batch function" for each dataset
+(DONE)write data loader "batch function" for each dataset

 example scripts (OAI)
 ```